 - Offline NT Password tool is completely text based which is a little inconvenient

-- ISO image must be burned to a CD before passwords can be reset
+- ISO image must be burned to a CD or flash drive before passwords can be reset

 - Offline NT Password & Registry Editor can delete any password from nearly any installation of Windows almost instantly.